How To Use LinkedIn Today & Mashable Follow For Content Ideas For Your Blog Or Elsewhere

 - Finding Photos, Images & Infographics: Mashable Follow’s topics sections are wonderful for discovering professional and user-submitted images, alongside infographics.
 Find these various types of imagery and write an article about them.
 For instance, an infographic about the history of mobile use is a wonderful example of an image you can write a lengthy blog post about.
 You could even troll both custom news sources to find a series of images from a variety of sources and come up with your own top ten list, the opportunities are endless.

 - Developments in Pop Culture: Lastly, look how different innovations in pop culture affect your industry or interests.
 Take a different approach to a movie release’s social media campaign or how news in the entertainment world can be spun to have more practical uses.
-There’s a lot of opportunity here as well, as long as you look at what people you value are sharing and make it your own.
+There’s a lot of opportunities here as well, as long as you look at what people you value are sharing and make it your own.